 Snakes can be found on every continent in the world except Antarctica.
 The wide variety of regions and climates snakes have evolved to live in means that they also have a wide variety of diets.
 Since snakes live in so many different climates and have different body sizes, behaviors, and metabolisms, they eat a number of different meals.
 However, there’s one thing in common to all snake meals, they subsist on animal parts.
 Snakes are strictly carnivorous creatures, so they can’t subsist on plant material.

 The diet of a snake will depend on a number of different variables.
-Things like the climate the snake live in, its body size, and the other animals the snake shares its environment with impacts the niche it inhabits and the meals it will eat.
+Things like the climate the snake lives in, its body size, and the other animals the snake shares its environment with impact the niche it inhabits and the meals it will eat.

 Let’s go over some commonalities of snakes, before moving on to what makes them different and the different meals they eat.

 General Facts About Snakes

 Snakes are legless reptiles, and they exist within the Serpentes suborder.
 They’re cold-blooded creatures, and as such they must make use of external sources like warm rocks or cool underground burrows to regulate their body temperature.
 Snakes track prey through their sense of smell.
 Snakes don’t smell like humans or most mammals, they use their tongue to sense the air around them.
 The particles that snakes collect on their tongue are passed off to a smelling organ known as a vomeronasal organ, which processes them.
 Snakes can learn about their environment this way, getting information about the ground and air around them, like how moist the environment is, the temperature, and more.
 Vibrations in the air and ground clue snakes into the location of their prey, so their smell is integral to finding and eating food.

 “The snake will always bite back.” — Jake Roberts